-Print-outs from Web pages are considered original documents.
+Print-outs from web-pages are considered original documents.

-The HACB staff member who views the original document must make a photocopy, annotate the copy with the name of the person who provided the document and the date the original was viewed, and sign the copy.
+The HACB staff member who views the original document must make a photocopy.

-Any family self-certifications must be made in a format acceptable to the HACB and must be signed in the presence of a HACB representative or HACB notary public.
+Any family self-certifications must be made in a format acceptable to the HACB and must be signed by the family member whose information or status is being verified.